HIPERFIT/prototype/README.md

 The executable `./dist/build/web/web` accepts the following command-line options:

 ```
   -i           --initdata             Fetch quotes for a number of stocks (e.g., AAPL and GOOGL) from public sources
   -p PORT      --port=PORT            Run server on specified port (3000 by default)
+  -r DATAFILE  --readquotes=DATAFILE  Read quotes from specified CSV file and write them to the DB
+  -D           --deletequotes         Delete ALL quotes from the DB
 ```

 Emacs Haskell-mode users